-Of all the blenders on the market, there are only two that stand out from the pack and claim to be the best machines for making green smoothies.
+Of all the blenders on the market, there are only two that stand out from the pack and claim to be the best machines for making a green smoothie.
 In one corner, we have the ever-popular Vitamix 5200/6300 with a reputation for making excellent smoothies and a build quality that lasts a lifetime.

 In the other corner, we have the Blendtec Designer Series Blender with more horsepower and the demonstrated ability to turn garden rakes, golf balls and iPads into fine powder.
 So, which blender is the best blender for making green smoothies?

 Vitamix vs. Blendtec

 Price: Vitamix and Blendtec are expensive blenders.
 Vitamix starts at $449 (“Getting Started” package) while Blendtec starts at $454.95.
 At both price points, you get the basic blender setup with a standard, 64-ounce pitcher.

 Shipping Cost: If you order a Vitamix through any link on Incredible Smoothies, you’ll receive free shipping within the United States.
 That’s a discount of up to $25!
 You also get free shipping on a Blendtec blender when ordered through the Incredible Smoothies website.

 Power/Speed: The Vitamix 5200 blender features a 2 peak horsepower motor that spins its blade at variable speeds from 11 mph (miles per hour) to 240 mph.
 The Blendtec blender boasts more power with a 3 peak horsepower, 1560 watt motor that spins its blade up to 300 mph according to the product video.